Sentience-Framework/database/README.md

 When a database doesn't support a feature, Sentience does its best to emulate this feature.
 Such examples are:

 - MySQL gets support for returning (with ->lastInsertId('') set)
-- SQLite gets support for regular expressions using REGEXP_LIKE (Using REGEXP in raw queries is also supported)
+- SQLite gets support for regular expressions using regexp_like (Using REGEXP in raw queries is also supported)
-- Firebird, OCI, and SQLServer, get ON CONFLICT resolution support
+- Firebird, OCI, DB2, and SQLServer, get ON CONFLICT resolution support
-- Firebird, OCI, and SQLServer, get IF EXISTS and IF NOT EXISTS support
+- Firebird, OCI, DB2, and SQLServer, get IF EXISTS and IF NOT EXISTS support
+- PostgreSQL gets DISTINCT ON via ->distinct(['column'])
+- PostgreSQL 15+ uses regexp_like() for regex matching (use_tilde_regex option enables ~ operator)

 Sentience wasn't made to be a drop-in replacement for Eloquent or Doctrine, rather, it attempts to borrow doctrines and best practices from Golang (mainly inspired by the simplicity of [Bun ORM](https://bun.uptrace.dev/)), but with the extra abstractions for where conditions, conflict resolutions, and joins.